 Want to kick up your weight loss without having to change your diet at all?
-Simply take your water to the next level by adding lemon to it – the citrus will help metabolize fat and detoxify your liver and can speed up your metabolism a third; you’ll burn an extra 100 or so calories a day.
+Simply take your water to the next level by adding lemon – the citrus will help metabolize fat, detoxify your liver, and speed up your metabolism a third; you’ll burn an extra 100 or so calories a day.

-If you’re wondering how much water you should be drinking, find out there’s no ideal quantity that works for everyone.
+If you’re wondering how much water you should drink, find out there’s no ideal quantity that works for everyone.
 While it varies by weight it also depends on how much water you’re getting from the foods you eat – something we often choose to ignore.
-Nevertheless, eating water-rich foods and a daily bowl of soup or broth is an excellent way to up your water intake so you won’t have to down too many glasses of water a day.
+Nevertheless, eating water-rich foods and a daily bowl of soup or broth is an excellent way to increase your water intake so you won’t have to down too many glasses of water daily.

-Try to remember – staying hydrated is important but it’s not a magic solution for all health problems.
-Drinking too much water can have negative effects – like too much of anything else.
+Try to remember: staying hydrated is important but it’s not a magic solution for all health problems.
+Drinking too much water can have adverse effects, like too much of anything else.
 Learn to listen to your thirst and avoid sugary drinks and sodas – that’s no way to properly hydrate.

 9. Take Your Time